-Table 2-3 Display components and their descriptions
+Table 2-4 Display components and their descriptions

 Component Description

 (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

 (2) Internal microphones (2) Record sound.

-(3) Camera light On: The camera is in use.

-(4) Camera Allows you to video chat, record video, and record still images.
+(3) Camera Allows you to video chat, record video, and record still images.
 To use your camera, see Using the camera on page 20 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 43 .
+For more information, see Using Windows Hello (select products only) on page 44 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

+(4) Camera light On: The camera is in use.